MichaelGehling/FeatureLoom/README.md

 - FeatureLoom speeds-up development by simplification while offering opt-in for a high level of control
 - FeatureLoom promotes modular and extensible code by introducing means to easily decouple components with asynchronous communication
 - FeatureLoom strives for high performance and a small memory footprint
-- FeatureLoom equally supports synchronous and asynchronous programming to allow the right approch at the right time
+- FeatureLoom equally supports synchronous and asynchronous programming to allow the right approach at the right time

 FeatureLoom comprises the following functional facets:
 * *Communication:*